-We are building artifacts of the future – we create stuff that we wish existed, in a possible, more equitable future.
+We are building artifacts of the future — creating what we wish existed.

 Vision and Mission